 The Dominican Republic is framed by more than 1,000 miles of sugar-soft beaches that are crowned with coconut palms and refreshing trade winds.
 Sands of white, gray and gold are wonderfully contrasted by the lapping crests of clear Caribbean waters.
 Popular resort beaches and uninhabited shores make the Dominican Republic’s coastline perfect for every vacation agenda.

 Robust flavors from Antillean and Creole recipes make up the native dishes of the Dominican Republic.
 Hearty rice, fresh fish and crisp vegetables are tastefully etched into the quaint cafes and elegant restaurants that sprinkle the coastline.
-Many resorts offer these traditional Dominican dishes as well as International fare and specialty cuisine.
+Many all inclusive resorts in the Dominican Republic offer these traditional dishes as well as International fare and specialty cuisine.

 Mysterious jungles, towering mountains and winding rivers challenge explorers to the untamed landscape of the Dominican Republic.
 Descend from the headwaters of the Jimenoa River into expansive canyons, thick woodlands and finally to the cascades of Jimenoa Falls.
 Take a four-wheel safari through sugar plantations, uninhabited beaches and lively marketplaces.
 Or climb to the summit of the Caribbean’s highest mountain, Pico Duarte.
 Adventure ranging from low valleys to high peaks is what establishes the Dominican Republic as an explorer’s dream.